damandogra/damandogra/README.md

-- 👋 Hi, I’m @damandogra
+- Hi, I’m @damandogra
-- 👀 I’m interested in exploring the role of Geospatial tools in urban planning
+- I’m interested in exploring the role of Geospatial tools in urban planning
-- 🌱 I’m currently studying M.Sc.
+- Currently studying M.Sc.
 Geomatics at Delft University of Technology
-- 📫 You can reach me  at damandograa@gmail.com
+- reach out at damandograa@gmail.com
-- ⚡ Fun fact: No fun